 Related Article: Singapore Company Registration Services

-Registering a Business in Singapore
+Registering a Company in Singapore

 Businesses must register with the Accounting & Corporate Regulatory Authority.
 If you want to set up a representative branch for your business in Singapore, you must appoint two local agents to act on your behalf.
 The agents must be residents of Singapore – citizens, permanent residents or foreigners with employment or dependent passes.